Intellectual property term

 Only thus can ingenuity and perseverance be encouraged to exert themselves in this way usefully to the community; and only in this way can we protect intellectual property, the labors of the mind, productions and interests as much a man’s own, and as much the fruit of his honest industry, as the wheat he cultivates, or the flocks he rears.

-For all of you who are interested I post a link to the whole case.
-It concerned patent law issues.
-I edited also this Wiki post.
-If some of you have a copy of A. Nion’s book titled “Droit civils des auteurs, artistes et inventeurs” I would appreciate if you contact me about publishing it here.
+For all of you who are interested in this subject matter I added a link to the full text of this judgment.
+The case discussed patent law issues.
+I also edited the wikipedia post.
+If anynone of you have a copy of A. Nion’s book entitled “Droit civils des auteurs, artistes et inventeurs” I would appreciate if you contact me.